OutSystems/docs-support/src/release-notes/11/side-effects-breaking-changes.md

 **Rationale**: In environments whose purpose is not Development it is important that the actual published versions are kept; refreshing references would create different "fake" versions.

 **Workaround**: Refresh references manually.

-### Introduced in Platform Server 11.14.0

-#### Identity Service

-1\. <a id="se1114-1"></a>

-**Issue**: The login for IT apps (apps that use Service Center as their user provider) no longer uses the traditional login screen from the app itself.
-Instead, it uses a centralized login screen.
-This only affects applications that use the **User_GetUnifiedLoginUrl** action to validate if there is an external login URL.
-The centralized login screen shows the app name that you can provide in the **ToolName** of the **User_GetUnifiedLoginUrl** optional parameter.

-**Runtime**: Traditional web, Reactive web, Mobile

-**Rationale**: This change provides a consistent login experience throughout the different applications that use Service Center as their user provider.

-**Workaround**: None.